lastfm/lastfm-windows-desktop/DesktopScrobbler/ReadMe.txt

 To set the version number, highlight the installer project and hit 'F4' to get to the properties.
 (Right-clicking the project file is NOT the same thing!)

-Once built, like with any project biold, right-click on the installer project, 'Open Folder in Explorer' and browse to the bin\debug folder, and there's your installer files.
+Once built, like with any project bold, right-click on the installer project, 'Open Folder in Explorer' and browse to the bin\debug folder, and there's your installer files.

 Update Process